Artrajz/vits-simple-api/README.md

 Go to the [releases page](https://github.com/Artrajz/vits-simple-api/releases) and download the latest deployment package.
 Extract the downloaded files.

+For compression reasons (and the Github release limiting the size of a single file to 2GB), there are some optional dependency models that are not included in the deployment package, and these are usually downloaded **automatically** by the program when loading the corresponding sound model (if the loaded model requires it).

+In case the program doesn't download the dependency model manually, or if you find that If the program does not download the sound model automatically and you need to download the dependency model manually, or if you find that the successfully loaded sound model is empty, please read the **Troubleshooting - Successfully loaded model is empty** section below.

 ### Step 2: Start

 Run `start.bat` to launch the program.